benblack769/audiosearch/README.md

 ![](diagrams/final.PNG)

+Demo can be easily deployed by running the `run_demo.sh` script.
+This creates a split tmux window with all the services running in parallel.

 ## Install

 Requires `gcc` to compile pip packages.
 Requires `libsndfile` and `ffmpeg` for audio processing.
 The run_servers.sh script requires `tmux` as well.
 After these are installed you can install the python packages with:s